Correlation in SPSS

 Alternative hypothesis: In alternative hypothesis we assume that there is a correlation between variables.

 Before testing the hypothesis, we have to determine the significance level.
 In most of the cases, it is assumed as .05 or .01.
 At 5% level of significance, it means that we are conducting a test, where the odds are the case that the correlation is a chance occurrence is no more than 5 out of 100.
-After determining the significance level, we calculate the correlation coefficient value.
-The correlation coefficient value is determined by ‘r’ sign.
+After determining the significance level, we calculate the correlation coefficient value. r’ sign determines the correlation coefficient value.

 Coefficient of determination:

 With the help of the correlation coefficient, we can determine the coefficient of determination.
-Coefficient of determination is simply the variance that can be explained by X variable in y variable.
+Coefficient of determination is simply the variance.
+The X variable in y variable explains it.
 If we take the square of the correlation coefficient, then we will find the value of the coefficient of determination.

 For further assistance with Correlations or SPSS Click Here.